Tackling insecurity: Ese-Odo LG organises all stakeholders' security watch conference

-In the bid to tackle insecurity in the riverine areas and the state in general, the management of Ese-Odo Local Government Area of Ondo State is organising an all-stakeholders’ security watch conference to proffer solutions to insecurity and also take steps to prevent the commission of crime.
+In the bid to tackle insecurity in the riverine areas and the state in general, the management of Ese-Odo Local Government Area of Ondo State is organising an all stakeholders security watch conference to proffer solutions to insecurity and also take steps to prevent the commission of a crime.

 Among those expected at the conference are military personnel from the Army and Navy, officials of the civil defence corps, officials of the regional security outfit, Amotekun among others.